bvgastel/xmas/documentation/environment-setup/readme-boost-windows.md

   - A directory to store C++ tools e.g. *"c:\cpptools"*

 ### Build Boost libraries
-Most libraries in boost are header only and do not need to be build. (see [Boost getting started for Windows])
+Most libraries in boost are header only and do not need to be built. (see [Boost getting started for Windows])

 (replace * with the version postfix)